Watch together here.

 Here to help.

-Despite being on the top floor of our building, Confluence is accessible for everyone with flat floors throughout, a wide access bathroom, and a passenger lift.
+Confluence Cinema is accessible for everyone with entrance ramps, flat floors throughout, a wide access bathroom, and a modern passenger lift.

-You can also contact us if you have specific requirements including wheelchair access needs.
-Every screening can accomodate wheelchairs by removing one or two seats from the middle row as shown on our seating map.
+You can also contact us if you have specific requirements including walking frames, or wheelchair access.
+Every screening can accomodate wheelchairs and there is plenty of room for support devices underneath or besides your chair.

 Young and old.